JAY L. SCHNEIDERS, PhD ABPP - Complex Case Neuropsychology

 CARE FOLLOWING YOUR EVALUATION

-- Unlike many neuropsychologists practicing today, Dr. Schneiders feels simply reporting on a patient's neurocognitive or neuropsychological status is very often not sufficient care when people are faced with conditions that sometimes significantly and painfully affect their lives, their functioning, and their families.
-He sees his role as 1) Assessing a patient's brain function and making any appropriate clinical, neuropsychological diagnoses, 2) Seeing what lifestyle, health and/or clinical factors might be "tuned up" to improve cognitive and psychological function regardless of the primary diagnosis, and 3) Looking for ways to reduce risk factors which are present that might lead to serious health problems or cognitive disorders and decline in the future.
-For that reason, in addition to consultations and cognitive examinations, he is committed to offering on-going clinical and supportive care over time to his patients who wish and need it when appropriate.
+• Unlike many neuropsychologists practicing today, Dr. Schneiders feels simply reporting on a patient's neurocognitive or neuropsychological status is not adequate care when people are faced with conditions that sometimes significantly and painfully affect their lives in the world, aspects of their basic functioning, and their families and loved ones as well.
+For that reason, in addition to consultations and cognitive examinations, he is committed to offering on-going clinical and supportive care over time to his patients who wish and need it, when appropriate.

 DEEP BRAIN STIMULATION SURGERY PRE-OPERATIVE EVALUATIONS

-For nearly two decades, Dr. Schneiders' practice has included evaluating patients in the process of considering Deep Brain Stimulation neurosurgery (DBS) for conditions such as medically refractory Parkinson's disease, Essential Tremor, and Dystonia.
+For over two decades, Dr. Schneiders' practice has included evaluating patients in the process of considering Deep Brain Stimulation neurosurgery (DBS) for conditions such as medically refractory Parkinson's disease, Essential Tremor, and Dystonia.

 EPILEPSY SURGERY EVALUATIONS